-5.L4U4.11 Obtain, evaluate, and communicate evidence about how natural and human caused changes to habitats or climate can impact populations.
-Sometimes the differences in characteristics between individuals of the same species provide advantages in surviving, finding mates, and reproducing.
-Concepts taught in 4.L4U4.1 2, 4.L4U2.11 Changes in an organism's habitat are sometimes beneficial to it and sometimes harmful.
-For any particular environment, some kinds of organisms survive well, some survive less well, and some cannot survive at all. (p.
-165) Scientists have identified and classified many plants and animals.
+Crosscutting Concepts: patterns ; cause and effect; scale, proportion and quantity ; system and system models; energy and matter; structure and function; stability and change 4 5.L4U3.11 Obtain, evaluate, and communicate evidence about how natural and human caused changes to habitats or climate can impact populations.
+Complementary Standard: 5.L3U2.10 Vertical Alignment: 4.L4U1.11 4.L4U3.12, Sometimes the differences in characteristics between individuals of the same species provide advantages in surviving, finding mates, and reproducing.
+Changes in an organism's habitat are sometimes beneficial to it and sometimes harmful.
+For any particular environment, some kinds of organisms survive well, some survive less well, and some cannot Scientists have identified and classified many plants and animals.
 Populations of organisms live in a variety of habitats, and change in those habitats affects the organisms living there.
 Humans, like all other organisms, obtain living and nonliving resources from their environments. (p.
-165) Crosscutting Concepts: patterns ; cause and effect; scale , proportion and quantity ; system and system models; energy and matter; structure and function; stability and change 4 5.L4U4.12 Construct an argument based on evidence that behavioral characteristics can involve inheritance and/or environmental conditions.
-Many characteristics of organisms are inherited from their parents.
-Other characteristics result from individuals' interactions with the environment, which can range from diet to learning.
-Many characteristics involve both inheritance and environment.
-4 (p.
-158) Crosscutting Concepts: patterns ; cause and effect; scale , proportion and quantity ; system and system models; energy and matter; structure and function; stability and change 4
+165) Crosscutting Concepts: patterns; cause and effect; scale, proportion and quantity; system and system models; energy and matter; structure and function; stability and change 4 5.L4U3.12

-Commented [41]: Agree that these also match the standard.
+Commented [99]: Agree that these also match the standard.
 But they are listed above...

 Copied from working group:

 Framework citation p.
 155,